 Calculation Methodology for Foreign Exchange Rates Published by the Bank of Canada

 This document describes the selection criteria, calculation methodology and publishing process for the exchange rates, which are published by the Bank of Canada once a day by 16:30 Eastern Time (ET).
-FX rates are published for 26 currencies in the form of a single indicative rate per currency pair, representing a daily average rate for that currency against the Canadian dollar.
+FX rates are published in the form of a single indicative rate per currency pair, representing a daily average rate for that currency against the Canadian dollar.
 As of 1 May 2017, the Bank no longer publishes updated data for exchange rates published under previous methodologies, including daily noon and closing rates as well as high and low FX rates.
 Past data, however, remain archived on the Bank’s website.

 Many alternative sources of exchange rates are publicly and commercially available, including from multiple trading platforms, Internet sources and data vendors.
 These alternative data sources may provide exchange rates for currencies not published by the Bank of Canada as well as calculation methodologies that are different from the one described in this document.